Malabar rebellion: Nature of attacks

 It appears also that on the night of the 20th of August, at Nilambur 16 miles from Manjeri a police constable at Edavanna, were murdered and at Tiruvangadi in addition to Mr. Rowley and Lieutenant Johnston nine other persons were murdered.
 The police station at Manjeri was attacked on the night of the 21st; public officers at Manjeri on the 22nd.
 On the 24th of August Variyamkunnath Kunhahammad Haji who is described as the rebel leader arrived at Manjeri.
-All these incidents had occur [sic] when the respondent made the speech already referred to, and it was in such dangerous surroundings that he made it and the reference to Tiruvangadi in that speech has a consequence, a particular significance.
+All these incidents had occurred when the respondent made the speech already referred to, and it was in such dangerous surroundings that he made it and the reference to Tiruvangadi in that speech has a consequence, a particular significance.
 Subsequent events are that on the 26th of August a retired police inspector was murdered at Anakayam near Manjeri by Variyamkunnath Kunhahammad Haji and his followers and on the 25th of August his head was paraded on a spear; and it was common ground that the respondent was at Manjeri from the morning of the 21st of August until the 30th of August.

 The District Magistrate stated that reliable information had been received about 180 forced conversions of Hindus and the actual total may run into thousands.
 Roland E. Miller estimates forced conversions as in the range of 200 and 2500.

 In the aftermath of this violence, the Suddhi Movement was created by the Arya Samaj.
 They converted over 2,000 Hindus who had been forcibly converted to Islam by the Mappilas.
 Sumit Sarkar in Modern India quotes an Arya Samaj source that claimed about 600 Hindus were killed and 2,500 forcibly converted during the rebellion.
 Variyankunnath Kunjahammad Haji claimed to have killed the alleged British agents and spies responsible for the forced conversion of Hindus to Mohammadanism and killing others.
 However, their leader, Swami Shraddhananda was stabbed on 23 December 1926 by an Islamist at his Ashram.
 Some newspapers reported that certain districts were 'empty of Hindus.'